alexwlchan/alexwlchan.net/src/_drafts/static-bookmarks.md

 ## Why do I bookmark?

 I bookmark because I want to be able to find links later.

+I read a lot of web pages, and

+---

 Having my own list is easier than trying to find a remembered web page on the entire Internet – web pages rot, links break, and a lot of the pages I read aren’t indexed by Google.
 (Paywalled content and fanfiction are the two big examples.)